 Buy your license over the phone: You can now buy a Utah fishing license over the telephone.
 Just call 1-800-221-0659.
 The line is staffed 24 hours a day, seven days a week.
-In addition to the fee for the license, you'll also be charged a \$2 transaction fee for each item you buy.
+In addition to the fee for the license, you'll also be charged a \$2 transaction fee for each item you buv.

-Fish throughout the year: Utah has a year-round fishing season.
+Fish throughout the year: Utah has a yearround fishing season.
 It runs from Jan.
 1-Dec.
-31, 2012.
+31, 2013.

-Community fisheries: You can learn more about Utah's 49 community fisheries by picking up a copy of the Division's Utah Community Fishing booklet.
+Community fisheries: You can learn more about Utah's 50 community fisheries by picking up a copy of the Division's Utah Community Fishing booklet.
 The free booklet is available at wildlife.utah.gov/cf or at any Division office.

-New option to provide feedback: In 2011, the Division obtained substantial feedback on proposed fishing changes via an online questionnaire.
-Because this tool was so effective, Division biologists plan to use a similar format to obtain feedback in 2012.
+Share your feedback: In 2012, the Division obtained substantial feedback on proposed fishing changes via open houses and an online questionnaire.
+Because these tools were so effective, Division biologists plan to use a similar format to obtain feedback in 2013.
 To review all of your feedback options, please see page 41.